Sustainable tourism world news: A toolbox to tackle waste issues in tourism and events

-Makesense and SUEZ are the companies responsible for the project Future of waste and the 2018 Wasteless Journeys campaign with a focus on how to manage waste in tourism and events (hotels, hostels, campsites, restaurants, festivals, conferences, congresses, sport, cultural and artistic events).
-Contents about practical examples and suggestions were collected in a toolbox, divided into four parts such as methodology with procedures on how to start the change, solutions for each waste issue, examples from tourism and event companies and other interesting resources.
+Makesense and SUEZ are the companies responsible for the project Future of waste and the 2018 Wasteless Journeys campaign with a focus on managing waste in tourism and events (hotels, hostels, campsites, restaurants, festivals, conferences, congresses, sports, cultural and artistic events).
+Contents about practical examples and suggestions were collected in a toolbox, divided into four parts, methodology with procedures for starting the change, solutions for each waste issue, examples from tourism and event companies and other exciting resources.

-It is worth to remember that 25% of tents (made of plastics and metals) are abandoned after an event and this causes issues as they need a lot of years to decompose.
-Another fact to be aware of is that 5% of the total CO2 emissions are caused by tourism and 10% is the part in of this industry in the GDP of a country.
+It is worth remembering that 25% of tents (made of plastics and metals) are abandoned after an event, and this causes issues as they need a lot of years to decompose.
+Another fact to be aware of is that 5% of the total CO2 emissions are caused by tourism, and 10% is part of this industry in a country’s GDP.

 Here are some examples from the different industries analyzed:

-- Ecocamp Patagonia (Chile) is a sustainable hotel, which pays attention not only to reduce the use of plastic but also to work with local providers as suppliers for food for the restaurant.
+- For instance, Ecocamp Patagonia (Chile) is a sustainable hotel that pays attention to reducing plastic use and working with local providers as suppliers of food for restaurants.

 - We Love Green Festival (France) is trying to reduce plastic and paper, use recycled materials for the scenography and dry toilets to save water.
-Overall 74% of the waste was recovered and the same amount of 33 Paris-NY flights CO2 was saved.
-After the event, a circular economy was developed with the aim of reusing the products for other events.
+As a result, 74% of the waste was recovered, and the same amount of 33 Paris-NY flights CO2 was held.
+Furthermore, a circular economy was developed after the event to reuse the products for other events.

-- The Silo Restaurant is a modern zero-waste restaurant, which turns food into compost and uses a mill to transform wheat into flour.
-Upcycling is used to reuse for example old fashion bags into plates where bread is served.
+- The Silo Restaurant is a modern zero-waste restaurant which turns food into compost and uses a mill to transform wheat into flour.
+In addition, upcycling is used to reuse, for example, old fashion bags into plates where bread is served.

-- Change Now Summit is a business event, which aims at being sober in the use of installations and decorations and to rent them instead of buying.
-Recycling and reusing practices are part of the event and it is trying to make attendees aware of the environmental issues.
+- Change Now Summit is a business event aiming to be sober in using installations and decorations and renting them instead of buying them.
+Recycling and reusing practices are part of the event, and it is trying to make attendees aware of the environmental issues.

-- London Olympic Games is an example of a sport event, which cares about waste disposal.
+- London Olympic Games is an example of a sporting event which cares about waste disposal.
 The organizers followed the British Standard for a Sustainable Event Management System and won the ISO 20121 for Sustainable Event Management.
 During the event, no waste was sent to landfill and recycling, reusing and composting were used as a method.

-In my opinion, it is an interesting project with practical examples very useful both for companies and organizations who are already implementing changes toward more sustainable management and also for those who haven’t started yet.
-Among the steps on how to start, it is essential to start from the local context and how to involve stakeholders: this way to look at a project is very important as the success of the business depends on locals’ acceptance.
+In my opinion, it is an exciting project with practical examples that are very useful for companies and organizations already implementing changes toward more sustainable management and those who haven’t started yet.
+Among the steps on how to start, it is essential to withdraw from the local context and how to involve stakeholders: this way of looking at a project is significant as the success of the business depends on locals’ acceptance.